Thymallus tugarinae: Description

 The Lower Amur grayling can reach a recorded length of 25.5 cm (10 inches) and 6 years old.
 There is a wide red to maroon edging with the width 5–6 mm seen along the upper margin of the dorsal fin.
 4-5 rows of same-color spots are observed to be in parallel with the edging.
 There is also bright orange sinuous stripes between the scale rows going along the body.
 The upper jaw overlaps with the anterior margin of the eye.

 Life cycle

 The Lower Amur grayling spawns in rivers of the Amur Basin from the middle to the end of May.
 The autumn downstream migration in tributaries of the lower Amur river takes place from September to October.
 The fish mostly feed on mayfly and stonefly larvae, imago caddis and other bugs.
-It is also reported that in the Anyui River, they are feed on various zoobenthos organisms.
+It is also reported that in the Anyui River, they feed on various zoobenthos organisms.